rodrigo-cl-porto/LinkedIn-Games-LinOpt-Solvers/README.md

     <img src="./docs/images/linkedin-games-logo.svg" alt="LinkedinGames logo" width="40%">
 </div>

-# 𖣯 LinkedinGames 🐍
+# 𖣯 LinkedIn-Games-Python-Package 🐍

-LinkedinGames is a Python library that provides a set of tools to solve LinkedIn board games ([Queens][linkedin-queens], [Tango][linkedin-tango], [Zip][linkedin-zip], [Mini Sudoku][linkedin-mini-sudoku] and [Patches][linkedin-patches] for now) by using linear optimization models.
+LinkedIn-Games-Python-Package is a Python library that provides a set of tools to solve LinkedIn board games ([Queens][linkedin-queens], [Tango][linkedin-tango], [Zip][linkedin-zip], [Mini Sudoku][linkedin-mini-sudoku] and [Patches][linkedin-patches] for now) by using linear optimization models.
 The library leverages popular Python libraries such as [Pyomo] for mathematical modeling and [NetworkX] for graph-based representations of game boards.

-This repository also contains a Jupyter Book that serves as a comprehensive guide to understanding and solving LinkedIn games using the LinkedinGames library.
+This repository also contains a Jupyter Book that serves as a comprehensive guide to understanding and solving LinkedIn games using the LinkedIn-Games-Python-Package library.
 The book covers various topics, including the basics of optimization, the model structure of LinkedIn games, and step-by-step tutorials for solving them by using linear optimization.

 [linkedin-queens]: https://www.linkedin.com/games/queens/
 [linkedin-tango]: https://www.linkedin.com/games/tango/